 Low GI Carbohydrates

-Even whilst eating lower GI carbohydrates such as unsweetened dried fruits, whole fruits (especially the higher sugar tropical fruits such as mango, pineapple, bananas and papaya), and starchy vegetables such as potatoes and parsnips it is always wise to have some healthy fats and/or protein with them, such a handful of nuts and seeds, avocado, olive oil, or coconut oil.
+Even whilst eating lower GI carbohydrates, such as unsweetened dried fruits, whole fruits, and starchy vegetables such as potatoes and parsnips it is always wise to have some healthy fats and/or protein with them.
+This can be in the form of a handful of nuts and seeds, avocado, olive oil or coconut oil.

-Doing this will slow down the naturally occurring sugars, making for a more filling and substantial snack which will also keep your blood sugar stable, thus leading to less food cravings later on.
+Doing this will slow down the naturally occurring sugars, making for a more filling and substantial snack.
+This will also keep your blood sugar stable, thus leading to less food cravings later on.

 Is sugar like a drug?

-Recent research has suggested that while sugar is not ‘physically’ addictive like other drugs, it is more an addiction to the high you feel from the feel good endorphins that it triggers in the brain.
-So I guess in a way that could be called some kind of addiction, and my experience of giving it up certainly proved that.
-Although I do believe that there was some form of candida type die off involved in that crappy feeling I had – either way, you can certainly crave it intensely for days.
+Recent research has suggested that while sugar is not ‘physically’ addictive like other drugs, it is more an addiction to the ‘high’ you feel from the feel good endorphins that it triggers in the brain.
+So, I guess in a way that could be called some kind of addiction.My experience of giving it up certainly proved that.

-But the good news is, after the initial 3 to 4 days of feeling pretty awful, something magical started to happen and I started to notice changes, the most prominent being my sleep.
-I had always suffered insomnia, but on the sugar free diet I slept more deeply and soundly than I can ever remember, or since I was a kid at least.
+But the good news is, after the initial 3 to 4 days of feeling pretty awful, something magical started to happen.
+I started to notice changes, the most prominent being my sleep.
+I had always suffered insomnia, but on the sugar free diet I slept more deeply and soundly than I can ever remember.
+Or, since I was a kid at least!

 In fact, I could go to sleep at will, weirdly, which was something that I’d never been able to do before.
-Other very noticeable things that happened included the fact that my skin looked a million times better, and I could also think much more clearly as brain fog lifted.
+Other very noticeable things that happened included the fact that my skin looked a million times better and I could think much more clearly as brain fog lifted.

 Sugar and Stress

-I also noticed I didn’t feel as stressed in situations that would previously have stressed me out, so it’s obvious to me now that sugar keeps you hyped up, wired and on edge, and you don’t even know it’s happening when you know no different.
-What a revelation I had!
+I also noticed I didn’t feel as stressed in situations that would previously have stressed me out.
+Showing that sugar keeps you hyped up, wired and on edge.
+And, you don’t even know it’s happening when you know no different.
+What a revelation!

-You probably don’t have to go to the lengths that I did to detox from sugar.
-Just cutting out the free sugars and keeping in the natural sugars will be fine, and you will still notice a huge difference in your health and vitality, plus you wont get the horrid side effects if you don’t go to such extremes.
+Yep, the sugar free diet definitely kept me calm and chilled out.
+But, you probably don’t have to go to the lengths that I did to detox from sugar.
+Just cutting out the free sugars and keeping in the natural sugars will be fine.
+And, you will still notice a huge difference in your health and vitality, plus you wont get the horrid side effects if you don’t go to extremes.

 Hidden sugars in food

-Even people who say they are not a ‘sweet person’ are more than likely eating way over their daily quota of sugar and not even realising it, simply because it can come in under your radar in so many forms.
+Even people who say they’re not a ‘sweet person’, are more than likely eating way over their daily quota of sugar and not even realising it.
+This is simply because it can come in under your radar in so many forms.